 Forests represent some of the most genuine centers of biodiversity.
-From mammals to birds, insects, amphibians, or plants, the forest boasts as a home to many rare and fragile species.
+From mammals to birds, insects, amphibians, and plants, the forest is home to many rare and fragile species.

 Human activities that destroy the forests are putting in danger entire ecosystems, creating natural imbalances, and putting lives in danger.

-Forests are animals’ habitats, so many animals such as elephants and rhinos rely on them.
-They’ve got a crucial role in mitigating climate change because they act as a carbon basin, saturating carbon dioxide that would otherwise be free in the atmosphere.
+Forests are animals’ habitats.
+Many animals such as elephants and rhinos rely on them.
+They have a crucial role in mitigating climate change because they act as a carbon sink, literally feeding from carbon dioxide that would otherwise be free in the atmosphere.

-Clearing down forests by burning trees is the reason behind 11% of the total carbon dioxide emission responsible for global warming.
+Clearing forests by burning the trees is the reason behind an 11% increase of carbon dioxide emissions.

-According to the World Wildlife Fund (WWF) forests cover more than 30% of the Earth’s land surface.
+According to the World Wildlife Fund, forests cover more than 30% of Earth’s land surface.

 These forested areas are known to provide food, medicine, and fuel for more than a billion people.

-Forests provide 13.4 million people with jobs in the forest sector worldwide, and another 41 million people have got jobs connected to forests.
+Forests directly provide around 13 million people with jobs worldwide, and another 41 million people with jobs connected to forestry.

-Most of the deforestation nowadays is happening in the tropics.
-New roads are built through the dense forests to make areas that were inaccessible in the past now within our reach.
+Most modern deforestation is happening in the tropics.
+New roads are built through dense forest to allow access for logging to previously inaccessible areas.

-Satellite reports state that tropical forests are being cleared at a staggering rate of 8 million hectares per year.
-Size-wise, it is about the extent of the Czech Republic!
+Satellite images show that tropical forests are being cleared at a staggering rate of 8 million hectares per year.
+This is about the size of the Czech Republic!